d3x0r/STFRPhysics/AI/Revised/displacement_dynamics_paper.md

 *Companion papers:* *The Homogeneous Propagation Framework: Transport, Local Geometry, and Displacement Defects* (DOI: 10.5281/zenodo.19079929); *The Homogeneous Propagation Framework: Weak-Field Observational Tests* (companion paper)

 This paper develops the next dynamical step of the displacement framework.
-The starting point is the postulate that mass-energy sources a displacement of the transport-supporting structure, and that changes in that displacement propagate causally at the medium speed \(c\).
+The starting point is the postulate that sustained excitation loading sources a displacement of the transport-supporting structure, and that changes in that displacement propagate causally at the medium speed \(c\).
+In the present weak-limit treatment this source is represented by mass-energy, while the deeper constitutive variable is left to be derived.
 In the stationary spherically symmetric limit, that postulate yields the equilibrium displacement geometry \(D(r,d)=\sqrt{r^2+d^2}/r\), the cumulative displacement field \(\Sigma(r)\), and the correct weak-field Newtonian limit.
-What has been lacking is the dynamical law that propagates this displacement away from equilibrium.
-This paper develops that law at the correct level: the equation belongs to the displacement layer of the framework, not to the full microphysics of matter.
+What has been lacking is not nonperturbative static geometry, but the dynamical law that propagates displacement away from equilibrium and the deeper constitutive derivation of its source from the substrate.

 The main dynamical claim is that the retarded displacement map is the primary expression of the causal structure.
 The field at a point depends on retarded source configuration rather than instantaneous source position, and the retarded integral for the cumulative displacement \(\Sigma(\mathbf{x},t)\) has a local wave-equation equivalent propagating at the medium speed \(c\).
-The displacement defines an effective coordinate-level geometry whose structure is fixed by the framework's own internal logic: the vacuum storage capacity is anchored to the coordinate grid, while transport is displaced relative to that grid.
+The displacement defines an effective coordinate-level geometry whose structure is fixed by the framework's own internal logic: vacuum storage capacity is anchored to the coordinate grid, while transport is displaced relative to that grid.
 The resulting line element modifies the time and radial components while leaving the angular sector Euclidean, and its weak-field orbit equation recovers the standard perihelion precession.
-That scalar sector is sufficient for the stationary weak-field timing structure, but rotating sources require an additional vector response.
-The first non-spherical application is then the rotating-source frame-drag branch, whose current Earth-corrected Gravity Probe B estimate lies near the observed weak-field signal.
-The result is not yet a final closed field theory, but it does define a coherent dynamical program: a two-layer coupled structure, a causal retarded displacement map with its wave-equation equivalent, an effective coordinate geometry recovering the correct orbit structure, and a rotating-source vector extension.
+Rotating sources require an additional vector response, and the first non-spherical application developed here is the rotating-source frame-drag branch, whose current Earth-corrected Gravity Probe B estimate lies near the observed weak-field signal.

+The status of the framework is therefore more specific than a blanket weak-field limitation.
+The static displacement geometry is already nonperturbative, and the observational development carried out so far is mainly in the weak-field regime because that is where present tests lie.
+The genuinely open problem is the completion of the dynamical law: deriving the substrate-loading variable \(Q_{\mathrm{occ}}\) associated with sustained excitation closure, deriving the loaded-medium scalar and vector response, and recovering \(D(r,d)\) as the stationary solution of that common law.
+The result is not yet a final closed field theory, but it does define a coherent dynamical program: a two-layer coupled structure, a causal retarded displacement map with its wave-equation equivalent, an effective coordinate geometry recovering the correct orbit structure, and a constitutive route toward a unified scalar and rotating-source response.

 ## 1. Foundational Postulate and Scope

-This framework begins from a single physical postulate: **mass-energy sources a displacement of the transport-supporting structure, and changes in that displacement propagate causally at the medium speed \(c\).** In the layered picture already developed in the companion transport/local-geometry paper, this is a statement about the geometry of the propagation-supporting stage itself, not about an additional force law acting within ordinary matter dynamics.
-The transport structure is the layer that carries the propagation condition, and when mass inserts volume into that layer, the resulting change in geometry appears observationally as gravity, lensing, time dilation, and related weak-field effects.
+This framework begins from a single physical postulate at the effective level: **sustained excitation loading sources a displacement of the transport-supporting structure, and changes in that displacement propagate causally at the medium speed \(c\).** In the present weak-limit treatment, that source appears as mass-energy; the deeper constitutive variable, introduced later as \(Q_{\mathrm{occ}}\), remains to be derived.
+In the layered picture already developed in the companion transport/local-geometry paper, this is a statement about the geometry of the propagation-supporting stage itself, not about an additional force law acting within ordinary matter dynamics.
+The transport structure carries the propagation condition, and when localized source loading inserts volume into that layer, the resulting geometric change appears observationally as gravity, lensing, time dilation, and related weak-field effects.

 A useful structural comparison may be made with Wheeler’s familiar summary of general relativity: *matter tells spacetime how to curve, and spacetime tells matter how to move.* The present framework adopts an intentionally similar division of roles, but with a different ontology.
 Here the relation is instead: **mass tells space how to displace, and displaced space tells mass how to move.** The similarity is only at the level of coupling structure.
 In both cases, one sector describes how sources modify the stage, while another describes motion within the modified stage.
 In this framework, however, gravity is not identified with curvature of spacetime itself.
 It is identified with displacement of the transport-supporting spatial network.

 This viewpoint leads naturally to two coupled dynamical layers.
 The first contains the ordinary dynamics of excitations, matter, and interactions evolving within the transport structure.
 The second contains the displacement of the transport structure itself.
 These layers are coupled, but not collapsed into a single equation.
-Mass sources displacement, and the resulting displacement modifies the effective geometry through which motion proceeds.
+At the effective level, mass-energy sources displacement, and the resulting displacement modifies the effective geometry through which motion proceeds.
 Gravity is therefore not treated here as a conventional force internal to transport-structure dynamics, but as a modification of the stage on which those dynamics unfold.
 The two-layer architecture also clarifies the role of the present paper: the equation to be developed belongs to the displacement layer, not to the full microphysics of matter.

 For a stationary isolated source, the equilibrium form of that displacement is described by